Review of Sydney Airport Demand Management

-The Review will examine the Legislation and its implementation, including implementation of the movement cap, slot management and regional access.
-The Sydney Airport curfew, noise sharing arrangements and the number of aircraft movements per hour are outside the scope of this Review.
+The Sydney Airport curfew, noise sharing arrangements and the number of aircraft movements per hour are outside the scope of this review.

-The policies underpinning the Legislation were originally designed to balance productivity with a range of social, competition and other objectives.
-In doing so, demand management has, to date, embodied a series of competing objectives, including:
+Demand management policies were designed to balance productivity with a range of social, competition and other competing objectives to:

-- maximising the number of flights within the movement cap
+- maximise the number of flights within the movement cap,

-- managing noise impacts on the local community
+- manage noise impacts on the local community,

-- guaranteeing access to flights from regional areas
+- guarantee access to flights from regional areas,

-- providing certainty of slots for incumbent airlines, and
+- provide certainty of slots for incumbent airlines, and

-- encouraging competition through making slots available for new entrants.
+- encourage competition by making slots available for new entrants.

-The objectives of the Review are to determine whether the scheme is fit-for-purpose, including through:
+The aim of the review is to determine if the objectives remain relevant and the scheme is fit-for-purpose, including through:

 - encouraging competition and resilience within the industry, and